Tag Archive for: student project

 The Eye Need View organization and the students participating in this humanitarian project are committed to making this mission a success.
 You can support them in two different ways:

-• Donate eyeglasses: Collection boxes are available on the Arnaud de Villeneuve Campus to collect children’s eyeglasses.
+• Through the eyeglass donation drive: Collection boxes are available on the Arnaud de Villeneuve Campus to collect children’s eyeglasses.

-• By making a financial donation: You can make a donation to help fund this humanitarian mission by clicking this button.
+• Through a financial donation: You can make a donation to help fund this humanitarian mission by clicking this button.